loader image

 Walking Lunges:

-Walking lunges are lunges in which you cover a certain distance with lunges (see "Lunges").
+Walking Lunges are lunges in which you cover a certain distance by doing lunges (see “Lunges”).

 Wall Ball Shots (WBS):

-In WBS, you hold a medicine ball at chest height; the standard weight for men is 9 kg and 6 kg for women.
-You then perform a squat, stand up explosively and throw the ball up against the wall to a specific target point using a pressing motion.
+In WBS, you hold a medicine ball at chest height, standard weight for men is 9kg and for women 6kg.
+You then perform a squat, then stand up explosively and throw the ball upwards against the wall to a specific target point using a pressing motion.
 The ball touches the wall at a certain height, the standards are 3.05m for men and 2.75m for women.

 Wall Climb:

-Lie in the push-up position with your feet against the wall and then move backwards, moving your feet up the wall and your hands closer and closer to the wall.
-The end position is reached when you touch the wall with your chest and have reached the handstand position with outstretched arms.
+You lie in the push-up position with your feet facing the wall and then move backwards, with your feet going up the wall and your hands moving closer and closer to the wall.
+The end position is reached when you touch the wall with your chest and reach the handstand position with your arms extended.

 Whiteboard:

-Board on which the CrossFitters in the box note their WOD results.
+A board where CrossFitters in the box write down their WOD results.

 Workout of the Day (WOD):

-The WOD is the centerpiece of every CrossFit session.
-The Wokout of the day usually lasts between 5 and 30 minutes and is placed at the end of each training session.
-Many boxes publish their WOD on their Facebook page or homepage, others do not publish it, so you only find out when you arrive at the box for training.
+The WOD is the core of every CrossFit unit.
+The Workout of the Day usually lasts between 5 and 30 minutes and is placed at the end of each training session.
+Many boxes publish their WOD on their Facebook page or homepage, others do not, so you only find out when you arrive at the box for training.

 Reasons for Travelling Athletes